 Leaf feeding insects primarily fall into the chewing or sucking category.
 Aphids are a sucking insect that secrete honeydew, and most times are most noticed when your car is sticky under a tree in the driveway and the windshield is hard to clean.

 Beetles actually chew holes in the leaves and if the condition are right can nearly defoliate certain species in as little as a week.
 Tent caterpillars, bagworms, and fall webworms build nests that are semi-permanent and can be unsightly long after the insect has moved on.
 Leaf feeding insects can be a vector for disease or be a sign of a more significant problem.
 For example, adult emerald ash borers feed on the leaves of the ash trees, while the larva may be killing the tree from the inside.
-Insects emerge at different times of the year, and proper identification and treatment is essential to help the overall health of the landscape.
+Insects such as oak gall wasps emerge at different times of the year, and proper identification and treatment are essential to help the overall health of the landscape.

 Contact Omni Tree in St. Louis, MO to diagnose and treat these tree diseases and others!